H3m0rv1ch1/spookify-ai-The-void/HACKATHON_SUBMISSION.md

 - **Comparison Slider** - The before/after slider with fullscreen zoom lets users really appreciate the AI transformations

 ## What we learned
-- How to integrate Google Gemini API for image generation and prompt engineering
+- How to integrate OpenRouter API for image generation and prompt engineering
 - Advanced Canvas API techniques for real-time graphics
 - Creating immersive game experiences within a web app
 - Balancing aesthetics with performance in React applications